Solutions for Smoke, Pollution, and Daily Damage

 Kinky

-Individuals with kinky hair should avoid over-brushing, as this can result in further breakage for already damaged hair.
-Instead, we recommend following up your shower with a leave-in conditioner combed through hair with fingertips, and allow air-dry.
+Individuals with kinky hair should avoid over-brushing, as this can result in further breakage of already damaged hair.
+Instead, we recommend following up your shower with a leave-in conditioner combed through the hair with fingertips and allow strands to air-dry.

 Split Ends Treatment